haripriyaM-ai/Module1/README.md

 # EXP 3: Datatypes-Character Literal in Python

 ##  Aim
-To write a Python program that prints the characters `'V'` and `'C'` using character literals.
+To write a Python program that prints the characters `'V'` and `'c'` using character literals.

 ## Algorithm
 1. Print the character `'V'`.
-2. Print the character `'C'`.
+2. Print the character `'c'`.

 ## Program
 ```